cesarsotovalero/cesarsotovalero.github.io/_posts/2021-07-27-replace-disqus-with-a-better-alternative.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Woah, <a href="https://twitter.com/disqus?ref_src=twsrc%5Etfw">@disqus</a> now forcing ads on the Commenting System.
 When tried to remove got this screen. :/ <br><br>These ads pay nothing &amp; they force them. <a href="https://t.co/8NxVis8n1A">pic.twitter.com/8NxVis8n1A</a></p>&mdash; Amit Bhawani (@amitbhawani) <a href="https://twitter.com/amitbhawani/status/828554455876505601?ref_src=twsrc%5Etfw">February 6, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-# What happened with Disqus?
+# What Happened with Disqus?

 Comment management is a crucial part of the blogging endeavour.
 Comments are the perfect communication channel to engage with readers.